Dee-M123/DM-Project-Portfolio/README.md

 # Employee Performance Analytics

 Employee performance and the desire to optimise a labourforce towards higher productivity, is a topic at the lips of every business owner/runner.
 Traditional forms of encouraging employees towards higher productivity have been explored in length.
 Companies today spend a good amount of money in assessing productivity across different operational units, teams and departments as well.
+This is  why this type of project still remains relevant.

 # Dataset
 The labour force being one of the key drivers of overall company revenue, it is important to have a full understanding of what kind of insights we can collect from the assumed, as well as researched performance indicators; hence why the selected dataset for this project centres around HR performance analytics.
 The dataset can be accessed directly on the Kaggle platform.